hackclub/slash-z/README.md

 Next steps:

-- Update Slack as participants join and leave
 - First participant to join becomes host
-- Load and dump data to Airtable (assumption is that only one instances of `slash-z` is running at a time, I think)
+- Load and dump data to Airtable (assumption is that only one instance of `slash-z` is running at a time, I think)

 Before launch: